darksys0x/darksys0x.github.io/_posts/2023-09-19-Brute-Memory Attack - Embedded Shellcode Within Powershell.md

+---
+layout: post
-# Embedded Shellcode Within Powershell
+title:  "Memory Attack - Embedded Shellcode Within Powershell"

-## Overview
+---

 Shell code is a set of assembly instructions that often is used within a malware to preform several tasks on the infected machine.
 During the analysis, in powershell\operation event logs, the team observed an event with eventID “4104” (0x1008) where a suspicious encoded powershell command was executed on the machine.

 Analysis of the encoded powershell command shows the command implanting a shell code in the memory of the victim machine.

 The objective of the shell code is staging where the attacker maintains continued control over a compromised system by installing persistent backdoors to establish foothold, as well as the ability to move laterally over the environment by using remote PowerShell.

+---

 ## Shellcode analysis